TypedBootstrap/authentication-in-react/README.md

 > It is advised that you download this repo as opposed to cloning.
 This will avoid any accidental project commits to this repository.

+## Demo

+A working demo of this application can be found [here](http://authentication-in-react.andrewdyer.rocks).
+Use the credentials `admin` and `password` to authentcaite with the test user.

 ## Credits

 -   [Authentication in React Applications](https://kentcdodds.com/blog/authentication-in-react-applications) by [Kent C. Dodds](https://kentcdodds.com)